rolling-scopes-school/tasks/tasks/piskel-animation-player.md

 - Ability to run the animation in Full screen mode

 ### Functional requirements
+- drawing field for creating separate frames for animation
+  - could be reused from palette codejam (be 3x3 field on div)
+  - it's possible to use field with size 4x4 or even more
-- 3*3 pixel field (canvas) could be used as base for animations.
-You also can expand that field fron 3*3 to 4*4 or even more.
-It is also possible to use canvas api to draw and interact with frame content.
-It is okey to utilize dom element to draw these pixels
+  - it is also possible to use canvas api to draw and interact with frame content
-- preview component should use canvas api for animation
+- preview component should use
+  - canvas api for animation
+  - or use the method from piskel app (change background image with frame rate)
 - Please use `Frames` and `Preview` components of https://www.piskelapp.com/ as an ideal example of what should be done.
 - Should work in Chrome

 ### Non-functional requirements
 - Components source files should be stored in the folders with the component name.
 - When you finalize one functionality you should commit you intermediate results.
 You can refactor and commit changes till deadline.
 For more details, please read - https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md
-- You CAN use jQuery only to work with DOM API (no widget / jquery ui)
-- You CANNOT use any framework like Angular / React / Vue
-- You CANNOT use any lib
 - You CAN use Material design or Bootstrap
 - You CAN use preprocessors
+- the tech requirements are same as for piskel clone
+  - Usage of JS/ES2015+ or TypeScript.
+  - You can use libraries and frameworks like React / Angular / Vue / jQuery /Bootstrap / Lodash / wrapper for file formats / API utilisation.
+  - Final version of the animation player could be available via a link.
+The easiest way to do so is to host your project on GitHub pages / Google Firebase / Heroku / Netlify / any other hosting.

 ### How to deliver
+Your work
-Your work should be based on your implementation of [CodeJam Pallete](./codejam-pallete.md).
+- could be based on your implementation of [CodeJam Pallete](./codejam-pallete.md)
+- could be based on your piskel clone work
+- could be done from scratch as foundation for piskel clone

-At the beginning of the work create a branch from `codejam-dom-pallete` called `animation-player`.
+At the beginning of the work create a branch from `codejam-dom-pallete` / 'piskel-clone' / master called `animation-player`.

 Then please follow the [general requirements from stage 2](https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md).

 ### Evaluation